stevenlordiam/PyLiner/README.md

 # PyLiner
-A Python tool that helps you to see how many lines of code you have written in the current project directory
+A Python tool that helps you to see how many lines of code you have written in the current project directory or user-defined path

 ## Usage